dCache/dcache/docs/TheBook/src/main/markdown/cookbook-pool.md

 The command `migration move` does the same as the command `migration copy` with the options:

--   -smode
-    =
-    delete
-    (default for
-    migration copy
-    is
-    same
-    ).
--   -pins
-    =
-    move
+    -smode=delete
-    (default for
+    (default for migration copy is same).

+    -pins=move
-    migration copy
+    (default for migration copy is keep).
-    is
-    keep
-    ).

 additionally it uses the option `-verify`.

 migration cache
 The command `migration cache` does the same as the command `migration copy` with the option:

--   -tmode
-    =
-    cached
+    -tmode = cached

-Jobs are assinged a job ID and are executed in the background.
+Jobs are assigned a job ID and are executed in the background.
 The status of a job may be queried through the `migration info` command.
 A list of all jobs can be obtained through `migration ls`.
 Jobs stay in the list even after they have terminated.
 Terminated jobs can be cleared from the list through the `migration clear` command.

 Jobs can be suspended, resumed and cancelled through the `migration suspend`, `migration
         resume` and `migration cancel` commands.
 Existing tasks are allowed to finish before a job is suspended or cancelled.